cwendel16834/database/readme.txt

 Return value: A vector of type string is returned with the names of all the tables in the database.
 _______________________________________________________________________________________

-map<string, Table*>& Database::getTables()
+map<string, Table>& Database::getTables()
 Description: Returns all the tables in the database.

 Parameters: none

-Return value: A map<string, Table*>& is returned with all the tables that are in the database.
+Return value: A map<string, Table>& is returned with all the tables that are in the database.
 _______________________________________________________________________________________

-Table* Database::query(string select, Table* from, string where)
+Table Database::query(string select, string from, string where)
 Description: This is the query funtion for the database.

 Parameters:
-select: a string list of which attribute names to keep, a null list means keep all
+select: a string list of which attribute names to keep
 from: the name of the table to query
 where: string to parse through that references the attributes

-Return value: Returns a Table* that is the result of the query function.
+Return value: Returns a Table that is the result of the query function.
 _______________________________________________________________________________________

-int deleteTuple(string select, Table* from, string where)
+int deleteTuple(string from, string where)
 Description: Deletes the specified tuples from the table.

 Parameters:
-select: a string list of which attribute names to keep, a null list means keep all
 from: the name of the table to delete the tuples from
 where: string to parse through that references the attributes